Quickstart

 We have already seen the entities that will contain our data.

-The elephantry::Structure trait will contain the information about a table:
+The elephantry::Structure and elephantry::Projectable traits4 will contain the information about a table:

 struct Structure;